-Under certain circumstances, Schools may request further documentation in addition to the Self Certificate.
+Submission of a Self-Certificate does NOT guarantee that it will be approved by the relevant member of staff.
+Under certain circumstances, Schools may request further documentation.
 In this case, students should contact Student Services in order to organise the appropriate documentation.
-If you submit more than three Self Certificates in a single semester, or if the period of absence extends to more than two weeks, you may be contacted by Student Services, the relevant Associate Dean, or by an appropriate member of staff in your School.
+If you submit more than three Self-Certificates in a single semester, or if the period of absence extends to more than two weeks, you may be contacted by Student Services, the relevant Associate Dean, or by an appropriate member of staff in your School.